Easter Island rebounds from wildfire that singed its statues | Federal News Network

 “Everything that affects archaeology, as you call it, is so important,” she told The Associated Press.
 “It is part of us.”

-At 2 in the morning on Oct.
+At 2 a.m. on Oct.
 4, when the fire was finally controlled, those risking their safety around the burning crater were untrained volunteers using shovels and rocks, cutting down trees and branches.

-“Family, friends and Rapanui came,” Pakarati said.
-“What are you going to tell people when they are in such anguish, when they know that their volcano, where the moai were built, is burning?”

 Each moai preserves precious information about its tribe.
-When an important Rapanui died — a grandfather, a tribal chief — some of his bones were placed under the ceremonial platform called an ahu and his spirit had the possibility of rebirth after a craftsman carved a moai in his likeness.
+When an important Rapanui died, some of his bones were placed under the ceremonial platform called an ahu and his spirit had the possibility of rebirth after a craftsman carved a moai in his likeness.
 Thus every moai is unique, bearing a name of its own.

 When the moai were carved, the island was divided according to its clans, but most of the statues were created in Rano Raraku.
 The ahu were built near the sea.